Sp4zzy/Jbot-for-Discord/README.md

 !yt [link] -- plays a youtube link

-!stop -- stops youtube link playback & makes bot leave channel -- Having this & !youcango caused bot to hang around in voice channel after playback was stopped, and made it impossible to start a new video playback.
+!stop -- stops youtube link playback & makes bot leave channel -- Having this & !youcango caused bot to hang around in voice channel after playback was stopped, and made it impossible to start a new playback.

 ~~!youcango -- makes bot leave playback voice channel~~